fisodd/www-fisodd-com/content/post/right-place.rst

 electronic beast and all of its various support units.
-The only display was a small monochrome CRT with at most 16 lines of text along with a modified typewriter attached that could be used to dump out hardcopy, and all the "storage" was on cassette tapes.
+The only display was a small monochrome CRT with at most 16 lines of text along with a modified typewriter attached that could be used to dump out hardcopy, and our unit's only "storage" was on cassette tapes.
 And yet, this system was clearly personal in nature |--|
 it booted in seconds into an interactive environment.
 Even if the display was small, the updates were immediate,